 The family lives in San Francisco and pay a property tax rate of 1.2% on the assessed value of their property.
 They bought property for $650,000 a year ago, and the city has assessed the property at $667,000.
 Due to Proposition 13, property values can only be assessed by an index that rises no greater than 2% a year, even if the property might increase in value by 20%.
 If they were to sell their property now, they could probably get $700,000 or more since San Francisco prices went up 15% in 2015 and are estimated to go up another 7-8% in 2016.

-Mortgage interest rates have declined once again to all time lows in 2016-2017 due to global financial turmoil.
+Mortgage interest rates have declined post Trump’s victory.
 Take advantage by refinancing your mortgage with LendingTree.
 They have one of the largest lending networks on the web.
 Even if you don’t go through them, since there’s no obligation, you can use the various bids made to you as leverage to get your existing bank to match or beat their rate.
 When banks compete, you win.

 College Savings: Whatever is left over

 Another missing item from the spreadsheet is college savings.
 Like most families with young kids, they aren’t putting aside a specific amount of money yet because they’ve still got 10-15 years to go.
 They’ve decided to just focus on saving for their retirement first in their 401k and after-tax brokerage account like Wealthfront, which charges minimal fees.
+Parents should also consider contributing up to $14,000 a year in their child’s 529 College Savings plan as soon as they are born.
 When the time comes for their kids to go to hopefully public school, they’ll draw from their savings and brokerage accounts to pay as they go.

 I read some study that in order for you to feel rich, you have to make 3X as much as you currently make, no matter what you make.
 So if you’re making $50,000 a year, $150,000 a year in income will make you feel like making it rain at the clubs.
 But if you’re making $150,000 a year in income, you won’t feel rich until you make $450,000 a year.
 In other words, human beings don’t ever seem to be satisfied with what they have.